 - When feeling upset about our work performance, we relive these feelings and the thoughts linked to these feelings.

-- After arguing with a friend or loved one, we relive (i.e., ruminate) the argument repeatedly and reflect on it.
+- After arguing with a friend or loved one, we replay the argument repeatedly in our heads and reflect on it.

 - After receiving criticism about our work, we may anticipate future remarks directly linked to our feelings about behavior linked to the original criticism.

-Although rumination and obsessions involve repetitive behaviors, they are not the same.
-Obsessions are often centered around themes of uncleanliness (among others), can present in various forms (e.g., images, or thoughts), and are described as intrusive.
-Rumination, however, is more frequently verbal, and are linked to behaviors (or events) in the past (Turner, Beidel & Stanley, 1992).
+Although rumination and obsessions both involve repetitive behaviors, they are not the same.
+Obsessions are often centered around themes of uncleanliness (among others), can present in various forms (e.g., images or thoughts), and are described as intrusive.
+Rumination, however, is more frequently verbal and linked to behaviors or events in the past (Turner, Beidel, & Stanley, 1992).

-The distinction is nuanced, but important, especially since anxiety and depression are often comorbid (e.g., Clark & Watson, 1991; Brown & Barlow, 1992).
-A similar distinction is made between worry and rumination: Worry tends to focus on the future, whereas rumination tends to focus on the past.
+The distinction is nuanced but important, especially since anxiety and depression are often comorbid (Clark & Watson, 1991; Brown & Barlow, 1992).
+A similar distinction is made between worry and rumination.
+Worry tends to focus on the future, whereas rumination tends to focus on the past.

 8 Ways to Stop Ruminating

-Evidence exists that mindfulness can help curb rumination (e.g., Hawley et al., 2014).
-Specifically, Segal, Wiliams, and Teasdale (2002, as cited in Hawley et al., 2014) found that over eight weeks, formal mindfulness techniques were more effective at reducing rumination compared to informal techniques.
-Support for the role that formal mindful practices have on reducing depressive characteristics was also found by Hawley et al. (2014).
+Mindfulness can help curb rumination (Hawley et al., 2014).
+Segal, Wiliams, and Teasdale (2013) found that over eight weeks, formal mindfulness techniques were more effective at reducing rumination and depressive characteristics than informal techniques.

 How does mindfulness combat rumination?
-The answer is complicated, but here is a summary of one way in which mindfulness reduces rumination.
+The answer is complicated, but here is a summary of some of the ways that mindfulness reduces rumination.

 - Mindfulness directs our attention to the present experience.
-This shift helps us stop rumination behavior.
+This shift helps us stop ruminating behavior.

 - Mindfulness focuses on behaviors such as acceptance, compassion, and openness.
 These qualities help combat the negative self-evaluations encouraged by rumination.